Abdize/dsc-phase-1-project/README.md

 ### The Data

-In the folder `zippedData` are movie datasets from:
+In the folder `zippedData` I used datasets from:

 * [Box Office Mojo](https://www.boxofficemojo.com/)
 * [IMDB](https://www.imdb.com/)